Retrieval- and Argumentation-Enhanced Multi-Agent LLMs for Judgmental Forecasting (Extended Version with Supplementary Material): Results

 Overall, the multi-agent framework can improve forecasting performance, particularly when the base agents offer diverse argumentative perspectives.
 Average aggregation generally outperforms max aggregation, suggesting that a moderate base score is more effective than selecting the strongest base score.

-\paragraph{RAG-ArgLLM Agent Pairs} Next, we evaluate our multi-agent framework across six pairs of RAG-ArgLLM agents with their four variations depth 1 (with 0.5 base score and estimated base score assigned to the claim) and depth 2 (with 0.5 base score and estimated base score assigned to the claim) and the NYTimes and the Guardian as external sources.
-Table~\ref{tab:combined_nytimes} and Table~\ref{tab:combined_guardian} in Appendix~\ref{app:ragargllm_pairs} report results for the multi-agent framework using the RAG-ArgLLM agents with the NYTimes and the Guardian (respectively) for the GJOpen and Metaculus datasets.
+\paragraph{RAG-ArgLLM Agent Pairs} Next, we evaluate our multi-agent framework across six pairs of RAG-ArgLLM agents with their four variations depth 1 (with 0.5 base score and estimated base score assigned to the claim) and depth 2 (with 0.5 base score and estimated base score assigned to the claim) and the NYTimes and the Guardian as external sources. \ifthenelse{\boolean{arxivversion}} {Tables~\ref{tab:combined_nytimes} and~\ref{tab:combined_guardian} in Appendix~\ref{app:ragargllm_pairs} report results for the multi-agent framework using the RAG-ArgLLM agents with the NYTimes and the Guardian (respectively) for the GJOpen and Metaculus datasets.}{Results for the multi-agent framework using RAG-ArgLLM agents with NYTimes and the Guardian on the GJOpen and Metaculus datasets are provided in \cite{arxivversion}.}

 Results show that multi-agent framework with the RAG-ArgLLM agents often outperforms at least one of the individual RAG-ArgLLM agents, and in some cases exceed both.
 This similarly confirms combining QBAFs improve performance when the paired agents bring complementary argumentative reasoning, even when arguments are retrieved from the external sources.
 Notably, looking at Table~\ref{tab:llama3_combined}, combinations involving Llama-3 often improves accuracy despite Llama-3 not performing well individually with the RAG-ArgLLM agents, indicating its arguments remain complementary when combined with other models.
 We also observe that average aggregation typically outperforms max, aligning with earlier findings for the multi-agent framework.
 Performance gains are more consistent on the Metaculus dataset, where the paired agents often match or exceed both individual models.
 On the other hand, improvements on the GJOpen dataset are more dependent on the choice of the external source.
 The Guardian tends to be more effective than the NYTimes, consistent with the findings for the single-agent RAG-ArgLLM and RbAM agents.